ZTE : Exclusive - White House mulls new year executive order to bar Huawei, ZTE purchases | MarketScreener

 It would be the latest step by the Trump administration to cut Huawei Technologies Cos Ltd [HWT.UL] and ZTE Corp, two of China's biggest network equipment companies, out of the U.S. market.

-The United States alleges that the two companies work at the behest of the Chinese government and that their equipment could be used to spy on Americans.
+The United States says the companies work at the behest of the Chinese government and that their equipment could be used to spy on Americans.

+Huawei and ZTE did not return requests for comment.
+Both in the past have denied that their products are used to spy.

 The executive order, which has been under consideration for more than eight months, could be issued as early as January and would direct the Commerce Department to block U.S. companies from buying equipment from foreign telecommunications makers that pose significant national security risks, sources from the telecoms industry and the administration said.